-The final grade is calculated by the sum of the results of the writting test (PA1, PA2) plus the classroom practices (PRA1, PRA2) and autonomous work and classroom participation (AP): Final Mark = PA1 + PA2 + PRA1 + PRA2 + AP.
-The practices (PRA1, PRA2) and participation (AP) marks will be added to the final mark only when the mark for the written tests (PA1 + PA2) is equal to or greater than 3 over 6.
+The final grade is calculated by the sum of the results of the writting test (PA1, PA2) plus the classroom practices (PRA1, PRA2), Project and autonomous work and classroom participation (AP): Final Mark = PA1 + PA2 + PLAB1+ PLAB2+ AP + Project.

 () On the 19th week the grade of the course can be recovered with a final writting exam, following the guidelines of the EPS Academic Degrees Framework.
 The recovery will be done through a written exam with all contents of the course with a weight of 60% of the final grade.
 The continuous assessment practices can not be recovered.
 This test can also be done by all those students having passed the ongoing assessment and want to modify their grade, assuming that the obtained score in the recovery test is the only score that will be considered for the calculation of the final mark.